Gemici, Baskil

-Gemici is a village in the Baskil District of Elazığ Province in Turkey.
+Gemici (Kurdish: Kiftan) is a village in the Baskil District of Elazığ Province in Turkey.
 The village is populated by Kurds of the Herdî tribe and had a population of 352 in 2021.

 The hamlet of Mollaköfte is attached to the village.

 The village has a mosque that was built in 1939.
 The construction of a külliye around the mosque was started in 2016 and was finished in 2019.
 Gemici has a primary and a middle school.

 On 12 April 2020, the village was placed into lockdown following villagers testing positive for COVID-19.